loambuild/loam/README.md

 just redeploy
 ```

-## Contract Riffs
+## Subcontracts

-A contract riff (or mixin) is a type that implements the `IntoKey` trait, which is used for lazily loading and storing the type.
+A subcontract peice of a contract which is responsible for a subset of the contracts API.

-### Creating Contract Riffs
+### Creating SubContracts

 Here's an example of how to create a contract riff: